-The mPower heart project is a multilayered innovation that tackles these challenges through a feasible and sustainable intervention to screen for hypertension and diabetes mellitus in primary care settings, a shift from the conventional tertiary care environment, with technology as the backbone.
-A conversation with the PHFI team who launched the mPower Heart project, brings out how an interplay between clinicians, nurses, communities and technologists is absolutely essential to successful digital health innovations.
+The mPower heart project is a multilayered innovation that tackles these challenges through feasible and sustainable intervention to screen for hypertension and diabetes mellitus in primary care settings, a shift from the conventional tertiary care environment. with technology backbone.
+A conversation with the PHFI team who launched the mPower Heart project, brings out how an interplay between clinicians. communities nurses, technologists is absolutely essential successful digital health innovations.
 The mPower project consists of a mobile-based clinical decision support system (CDSS) used by a trained nurse care coordinator to screen patients and generate a personalised treatment plan which is then vetted by a physician.
 Deviating from a care pathway that is still highly specialist doctor-led, the introduction of robust, and reliable digital support can lead to decentralization of specialized cardiovascular care and promote early detection of hypertension and diabetes mellitus.

 A key element to a digital health product is having an unbiased set of users for alpha testing.
-More often than not, early versions of the software are plagued https://www.ahajournals.org/doi/full/10.1161/CIRCULATIONAHA.114.0 08729
+More often than not, early versions of the software are plagued by bugs and unfriendly interfaces, testing them out by real users in field settings is crucial to ensuring a